Field Music (album)

 Field Music is the full-length debut album by indie rock band Field Music.
 It was released on 8 August 2005.
 While digital versions of the album have a white background, the CD packaging was printed on brown card.
 "If Only The Moon Were Up", "Shorter Shorter" and "You Can Decide" were released as singles.

+In October 2025, the album was reissued with an expanded 20th anniversary edition, featuring b-sides and three previously-unreleased tracks.